 Here’s a small portion of the street-legal Indy car ride through the streets of Indianapolis from my perspective.
 It’s pretty shaky because, well, you try keeping a camera steady under those circumstances!

-Would you go for a ride in an Indy car or kiss the bricks?
+Would you go for a ride in an Indy car or take part in the kiss the bricks tour?